comoc/ofxAbletonLink/readme.md

 # Installation

-To install ofxAbletonLink, move the ofxFft folder to your `of/addons/` folder.
+To install ofxAbletonLink, move the ofxAbletonLink folder to your `of/addons/` folder.

 ```
 $ cd ofxAbletonLink